PhyUnfold-Net: Advancing Remote Sensing Change Detection with Physics-Guided Deep Unfolding: Experiments

 \textbf{Effect of unrolling steps $K$.} On LEVIR-CD and LEVIR-CD+, Fig.~\ref{fig:k_ablation} indicates $K{=}3$ as the best trade-off: accuracy is near saturation, convergence is faster, and incremental $\Delta$SVE gain beyond $K{=}3$ is limited while cost keeps increasing.
 After $K{=}3$, extra steps mainly increase runtime and memory while bringing marginal gains.
 The gain from $K{=}1$ to $K{=}3$ is larger than from $K{=}3$ to $K{=}5$ for similar added runtime and memory, indicating diminishing returns as mismatch is reduced.
 This motivates the qualitative cross-check in Fig.~\ref{fig:k_decomp}, where we examine whether further unrolling beyond $K{=}3$ provides substantial structural gains.

 Figure~\ref{fig:k_decomp} visually confirms this trend.
 At $K{=}1$, change energy is not fully separated and some structures remain mixed in nuisance responses, whereas at $K{=}3$ the change component better aligns with true changed regions and gate responses become more selective.
 At $K{=}5$, the main changed structures are similar to $K{=}3$, but extra textures appear, indicating limited structural benefit with slight over-refinement.
-Together with Fig.~\ref{fig:k_ablation}, this supports choosing $K{=}3$ as a principled default rather than a tuned heuristic for practical deployment.
+Together with Fig.~\ref{fig:k_ablation}, this supports choosing $K{=}3$ as a practical accuracy--efficiency trade-off.

+To examine the empirical contraction trend, we report normalized mismatch scores across ICDM iterations on the LEVIR-CD and S2Looking test sets after training.
+For ICDM step $k$, we define the normalized mismatch score as